badlogic/partyroom/README.md

 Compiling & Running
 ===================
-You’ll need Java/JDK 8 to compile and run Party Room.
+You’ll need Java/JDK 8 and Maven 3+ to compile and run Party Room.
 To compile, change into the root directory of the project, then do:

 ```
 mvm clean package